Upbeat music plays.

 Audio: Amazing, well thank you so much for showing me the museum today.

-Visual: Mid shot of Leanne talking to camera in front of Te Papa.
+Visual: Mid shot of Leanne talking to the camera in front of Te Papa.
 After a few moments of talking, it cuts to a panning aerial shot of the harbour and then back to Leanne.

 Audio: As a Wellingtonian, I love this place.
 It’s compact and vibrant and a great mix of city and outdoors.
 I’m lucky enough to live in the city centre, so I literally have everything on my doorstep.
 I can head out to check out the restaurants or the gallery and still be minutes away from nature.
 I love to be able to show people my favourite hidden gems, so let’s go take a look at one of them now.